bazel-contrib/SIG-rules-authors/go-tutorial.md

 To recap what we have done.
 We have modified our code to use the babble Go code on GitHub.
 We then use Bazel to run `go mod`, which updates go.mod file.
 Next we ran the targets gazelle-update-repos and gazelle with Bazel.
-The first Bazel alias updated the deps.bzl file with the external dependency and the Gazelle target updated the deps section in pkg/word/BUILD.bazel.
+The first Bazel alias updated the `deps.bzl` file with the external dependency and the Gazelle target updated the deps section in `pkg/word/BUILD.bazel`.
 Bazel can then download the external dependency and use that dependency when our example Go program is compiled.

 How about we add a Go unit test so we can run "bazel test"?